 Our MEC benefits plan covers gestational diabetes screening during the second trimester and for women at risk of developing gestational diabetes.
-During the 24-28 week period, second trimester of a pregnancy, the pregnant woman’s body is moreresistant to insulin which makes glucose, sugar, levels rise.
+During the 24-28 week period, the second trimester of pregnancy, the pregnant woman’s body is moreresistant to insulin which makes glucose, sugar, levels rise.
 Women who are obese before pregnancy, or have a family history of diabetes, are at a higher risk of gestational diabetes, which makes it important for them to receive screening as well.

 Initial glucose challenge test – you drink a sugary solution and your blood is monitored an hour later to check if the levels are normal or out of range.

 Follow-up glucose tolerance test – if the first glucose test was high, a second glucose tolerance test is taken.
 This one requires blood level monitoring every hour for three hours.

 It’s important to screen for gestational diabetes so you can prevent any possible future complications.
 If diagnosed, you and your provider can develop a treatment plan for you and your baby and monitor your health.

 Low blood sugar